 Black Friday is just around the corner so it’s time to start focusing on your plans for what will probably be the busiest period your eCommerce store has ever seen.

-With the events of 2020 leaving the high street in tatters, this is the year for eCommerce to shine with more and more consumers turning to the internet for their gift shopping this year.
+With the global pandemic leaving the high street in tatters, this is the year for eCommerce to shine with more and more consumers turning to the internet for their gift shopping this year.
 Online shopping is about to become the new norm and now is the time to capitalise!

-With that in mind, we’ve put together 10 top tips for a successful Black Friday in 2020:
+With that in mind, we’ve put together 10 top tips for a successful Black Friday:

 Black Friday is something you should start thinking about today.
 If you leave things too late, there is a big chance that you could miss out entirely on the boosted business available – and that extra revenue is likely to head to the pockets of your direct competitors.
 We’ve seen this happen before, so don’t be the business that misses out!